Modern Slavery Act

 Accompanying this is our Whistleblowing Policy which provides a system for our employees to escalate modern slavery issues and breaches of our Group policies.
 Both policies are reviewed annually.

-There have been no breaches or suspected breaches of our Anti-Slavery Policy reported in 2020.
+There have been no breaches or suspected breaches of our Anti-Slavery Policy reported.

 DUE DILIGENCE PROCESSES FOR MODERN SLAVERY